|

 introduction right out.
 If

-crowd early on and it is done correctly with enthusiasm and energy,
+the crowd early on and it is done correctly with enthusiasm and

-it will build a stronger relationship and he should be in a more
+energy, it will build a stronger relationship and he should be in a

-powerful position to get the crowd dancing.
-Start the event with a
+more powerful position to get the crowd dancing.
+Start the event

 - Similar to the